pdxiv/LuaScott/Adventure Editor Manual.md

 The automatic action entries have a variety of uses.
 All of them are considered before a player input.
 Such things as falling asleep, checking for day/night or any other tasks that must be performed without player input are candidates for automatic action entries.
 Chapter 5 contain.s a more detailed description of automatic actions.

-For example, consider the following actions:
+For an example of the CONT command, consider the following actions:
 ```
 LIGHT TORCH   HAS 12   PAR 9    PAR 12   PAR 0    PAR 0
      EXX,X   MSG5   CONT   -